linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 ### Redis Lists

-In Redis, lists are collections of strings ordered by insertion position.
+In Redis, lists are collections of strings kept in the order they were inserted in.
 They operate like linked lists in other programming contexts.

 Lists are useful precisely because of their ordering methodology.
 Their ordering is consistent and can be controlled by how you insert new elements.

 ### Redis Sets

 Redis's sets are unordered collections of unique strings.
-Because sets only include unique values, they can be useful in contexts where you want to avoid duplicates automatically.
+Because sets only include unique values, they can be useful in contexts where you need to avoid duplicates.

+Sets are unordered, so values have either to be fetched randomly or managed by the content of the values themselves.

 ### Differences Between Lists and Sets

 Lists are, as observed above, ordered based on insertion.
-Sets are, by contrast, unordered.
+Sets, by contrast, are unordered.
+This makes it necessary to use lists when you need to consistently access elements based on their positions in the collection.

 But sets also have a particular advantage when it comes to performance.
-Lists perform well when it comes to fetch the beginning and ending of the collection, no matter the collection's size.
+Lists perform well when it comes to fetching elements from the beginning and ending of the collection, no matter the collection's size.
 However, they lag when it comes to fetching values from somewhere in the middle of large collections.

 With sets, on the other hand, you can fetch elements from the middle of a collection much more quickly.
-This is useful when you frequently need to check whether a certain value exists in a large collection, or when you need to fetch arbitrary elements.
+This is useful when you frequently need to check whether a certain value exists in a large collection.
+It is also useful when you need to efficiently fetch a random value from a collection, as you can do with sets.

 ### Sorted Sets in Redis